walmartlabs/thorax/README.md

 ### View Lifecycle Events

-By calling `Application.layout.setView` on a given view various events will be triggered on that view.
+By calling `Application.layout.setView` on a given view various events will be triggered on that view and the previous view.

 - `initialize:before` - during constructor call, before *initialize* has been called
 - `initialize:after` - during construcor call, after *initialize* has been called